dshanske/indieweb-post-kinds/readme.txt

 == Upgrade Notice ==

+= 3.0.0 =

+Major refactoring of the plugin.
+The interface has been completely changed to improve simplicity.
+Please submit all bugs to our Github page.

 = 2.7.0 =

 Storage locations have now changed as part of the nested properties settings and things should migrate automatically but pleasse backup before upgrade.